sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 [ACCORDION-BEGIN [Step 3: ](Create a user-provided service)]

 You now have a schema with a table and data in it.
 You have also created a user called `PLUSR` with permissions to perform basic operations on that schema.
-You will now create a user-provided service to access the schema through the user `PLUSR` from your Multi-Target Application.
+You will now create a user-provided service to access the schema through the user `PLUSR` from your multi-target application.

 Use  **`Tools -> SAP Cloud Platform Cockpit`**  to open the cockpit.